Windshield of Go First's Delhi-Guwahati flight cracks mid-air, plane diverted to Jaipur | Business

 On Tuesday, Go First's Mumbai-Leh and Srinagar-Delhi flights faced engine snags and both planes were grounded by the DGCA.
 The two planes involved in Tuesday's incidents will be allowed to fly only after being cleared by the DGCA, officials noted.

-According to Go First's website, the carrier has 57 planes in its fleet.
+Go First has not issued any statement about Tuesday's incidents.
+According to its website, the carrier has 57 planes in its fleet.

 There have been multiple technical malfunction incidents in planes flown by Indian carriers in the last one month.
 Consequently, between Sunday and Tuesday, Civil Aviation Minister Jyotiraditya Scindia held multiple meetings with airlines and officials from his ministry and DGCA to ensure safety oversight.
 The DGCA had on Monday said it conducted spot checks and found that an insufficient number of engineering personnel were certifying planes of various carriers before take-off.
 Before each departure, an aircraft is checked and certified by an aircraft maintenance engineer (AME).
 The DGCA has now issued guidelines for airlines on the deployment of qualified AMEs and directed them to comply by July 28.